Single Cell Analysis Core

 ThermoFisher Countess II FL Automated Cell Counter

-Miltenyi gentleMACS Octo Dissociator (available for self-service use, please contact firstname.lastname@example.org for scheduling)
+Miltenyi gentleMACS Octo Dissociator (available for self-service use, please contact firstname.lastname@example.org).

 Standard Packages and Pricing*